gitbls/sdm/README.md

     sdm-phase1 installs the 'X' apps that you've specified as well.
 You control which applications are installed by using the `--xapps` switch.
 The value for the `--xapps` switch is treated the same as for the `--apps` switch above.
 This is probably more interesting if you're using Raspbian Lite, which does not include the X Windows software in the image.
 The example file `sdm-xapps-example` provides one example of installing a minimal X Windows system, but since there are a multitude of ways to install X11, display managers, window managers, and X11-based applications, you'll undoubtedly want to build your own xapps list.

-* **sdm-firstboot -** Systemd service run on first system boot to set the hostname and WiFi country.
+* **sdm-firstboot -** Systemd service run on first system boot to set the hostname and WiFi country, and run any custom firstboot scripts if enabled in 1piboot.conf.
 It's also used during Phase 1 to set the locale, keymap, and timezone for your system.

-* **1piboot/* -** Configuration file and sample scripts. **You'll need to edit the configuration file (1piboot.conf)** before using sdm to set the locale, keymap, timezone, and WiFi country.
-Do not change the hostname from 'xxxxx'. sdm will change it automatically when you burn the SD card.
+* **1piboot/* -** Configuration file and sample scripts. **You'll need to edit the configuration file (1piboot.conf)** before using sdm to set the locale, keymap, timezone, and WiFi country. **Do not change the hostname from 'xxxxx'**. sdm will change it automatically when you burn the SD card.
 A 'virgin' copy of this directory will be installed onto the SD Card in /usr/local/sdm/1piboot.
 The files will also be copied into /usr/local/sdm/thispi/1piboot, and this copy is used by sdm-firstboot.

+    If enabled, the custom scripts in 1piboot/* are run when the system first boots, and provide system tuning improvements.
+You can, of course, disable any of these by renaming them with a leading period, or changing the file type (from ".sh" to ".sh-disabled", for example).
+The custom scripts are enabled by changing "custom-scripts=False" to "custom-scripts=True" in 1piboot/1piboot.conf.

+    * **010-disable-triggerhappy.sh** - Disables the TriggerHappy service, which you may not be using.
+    * **020-ssh-switch.sh** - Switches ssh from using a constantly running service to a socket-based service started as-needed by systemd, removing one always-running process from the system.
+    * **030-disable-syslog.sh** - Switches the system log from using rsyslog, writing several text-based log files in /var/log (daemon.log, syslog, auth.log, kern.log, and messages) to using journalctl and writing a log in /var/log/journal.
+The `sudo journalctl` command can be used to view the log (in either scenario).

 * **sdm-cparse -** Helper script that defines a few bash functions and loads sdm parameters for use by the scripts.

-* **sdm-logit -** Helper script to write log entries into /etc/sdm/history in the IMG.

 * **sdm-customphase -** Sample Custom Phase script.
 You can use this as a starting point to build your own Custom Phase script.